-Musa has to his credit other works like ‘Bronx Princess’, And he also a co-director a documentary ‘The Calling’.
+Musa has to his credit other works like ‘Bronx Princess’, And he is also a co-director of a documentary ‘The Calling’.

 Syeed was an adjunct professor of documentary production at Williams College and a Fulbright Fellow in Cairo, Egypt, where he focused on experimental filmmaking.
 He is an alumnus of New York University’s Tisch School of the Arts and the Middle Eastern & Islamic Studies Department.